peterducai/etcd-tools/best_practices_book.md

 Network can handle enough IO and bandwidth between masters is fast enough.
 Having masters in different DCs is not recommended (as rather [RHACM](https://www.redhat.com/en/technologies/management/advanced-cluster-management) should be used in case of OCP), but if required, network latency should be ideally below 2ms.

+Technologies like OCS, big data or even vMotion could mean extremely high IO at specific times (when moving VMs or huge data) and could seriously affect ETCD performance.

 **troubleshooting:**

 Apart from metrics you can check

 ```
+  $ oc debug node/<master_node>
+  [...]
+  sh-4.4# chroot /host bash
-ip -s link show
+  sh-4.4# ip -s link show
 ```

-to see if there is no excessive amount of dropped packets or RX/TX errors.
+on each node to see if there is no excessive amount of dropped packets or RX/TX errors.

 To see latency, you can run